Contact Us for a Free Consultation 818-394-7835

 What are the Common Causes of Crane Accidents?

-As noted, while OSHA standards have been put in place to prevent injuries and accidents, compliance often cannot completely prevent accidents from happening.
+Crane accidents can occur when officials in charge of construction sites fail to prioritize the safety of their workers.
+As noted, while OSHA standards have been established to prevent injuries and accidents, compliance often cannot completely prevent accidents.

 Construction industry professionals work in inherently dangerous environments; it's up to everyone on the job site to work together to mitigate risk.
 Some of the common causes of crane accidents include: